The story behind writing the story

 Hooked on the TV series

 Fans of Diana Gabaldon’s books have imagined their own personal versions of how the various fictitious characters will look.
-The beauty of imagination is no two readers will have the same body image for the various characters – we all know who our own Jamie and Claire looks like.
-To then transfer these fictional two dimensional characters into human form for TV was always going to be a daunting task.
-And one that would be debated over by the millions of Gabaldon fans, when actors were chosen.
-To then capture the essence of some very complicated story lines into one hour TV episodes, created a monumental challenge for script writers, directors and producers.
-Considering all those challenges, I purposely refrained from having high expectations for the TV series.
+The beauty of us humans and our imagination is no two readers will have the same “image” of the various characters.
+(In our minds, we each have our own versions of what Jamie and Claire “look” like.)
+To transfer these fictional two dimensional characters into human form for TV was always going to be a daunting task.
+And one that would be debated over by the millions of Gabaldon fans, when actors were chosen to play the characters.
+To then re-write the the books and capture the essence of some very complicated story lines into one hour TV episodes, created a monumental challenge for script writers, directors and producers.
+Considering all those serious challenges, I purposely refrained from having high expectations for the TV series.
 But after watching episode one, I was hooked.

 Scotland is centre stage in the series

 Ronald D. Moore – the executive producer known for his work on Star Trek: The Next Generation and Star Trek: Deep Space Nine is the man responsible for bringing Outlander to television.
 Moore knew how important it was to film the series in Scotland, the scenery and historic architecture integral characters in the show.
-Author of the Outlander series of books, Diana Gabaldon is reportedly happy series 1 was filmed in Scotland.
-“Ron (Moore, the producer) said from the beginning when he realised we could film in Scotland – what he and I both wanted – that it must be as much a character in the show as any of the actual cast members, and it certainly is, it’s just spectacular,” said Gabaldon.
+Author of the Outlander series of books, Diana Gabaldon is reportedly happy series one was filmed in Scotland.
+“Ron (Moore the producer) said from the beginning when he realised we could film in Scotland (what he and I both wanted) that it must be as much a character in the show as any of the actual cast members,”said Gabaldon.
+“And it certainly is, it’s just spectacular.”

 Outlander Fans speak out